 Perfectly Clean Data And Then…

-The paint the scenario, we were measuring rolling resistance on road for a given tire pressure, tire width, and rim width and we expected to find is a single coefficient of rolling resistance value.
+To paint the scenario, we were measuring rolling resistance on road for a given tire pressure, tire width, and rim width, expecting to find a single coefficient of rolling resistance value.
 In most cases, we did.
 However, when we were near the impedance break point we started to notice that our data converged on several different values for a given test.
 Naturally, our first question was, “why?”.